* Church Announcements (12/10/2025

 We have had members mail in donations, use their internet banking and set us up as a “Bill Pay” option to send their donations, and even had members drop off their donations in the Mail Drop - which is located right by the Maroon Canopy Entrance in the Main parking lot.
 As you can see in looking above at all that continues to happen at your church, First United Methodist continues to “Make a Difference” in the lives of others.
 If you have a prayer request or information to share, you can call the church (258-0119) or email us (scfirst@msn.com).

-Did you Get a Text or Email from “Pastor Roger”?
+Did You Get a Supposed Text or Email from “Pastor Roger”?
 If you ever receive an email, text, or phone call “from Pastor Roger,” or anyone on the staff, asking “I need your assistance today” or "What's the best time for you to be free today?" or “I need you to buy a gift card for me.” - DO NOT CLICK ANY LINK AND DO NOT CALL THE NUMBER LISTED.
 You can delete the email/ text or report it as spam.
 This does not come from Pastor Roger.

 If you ever have questions, don't hesitate to reach out to us at the church directly (712-258-0119) to confirm if you think something is suspicious.